MontiCore/montithings/applications/sensor-actuator-access/README.md

 #include <iostream>
 ```

-The components have no real functionality for easier comprehensibility of
-this example but just forward the data provided on their incoming port to their
-outgoing port.
 Accordingly, running this example will result in both of the actuators printing
-numbers the following with increasing numbers and different UUIDs:
+increasing numbers:
 ```
-{
-    "value0": {
-        "payload": {
-            "nullopt": false,
+Sink: 0
-            "data": 1
+Sink: 1
-        },
-        "uuid": "30123a46-2352-4927-a3a8-c9d7d509b3d4"
-    }
-}
+Sink: 2
+Sink: 3
+Sink: 4
+Sink: 5
+Sink: 6
 ```